Reactive-Network/documentation/docs/debugging/index.md

 ## Reactive Faucet Issue

-If you’ve sent **SepETH** to the Reactive Faucet at `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434` but haven’t received **REACT** within a few minutes, the faucet may be experiencing a temporary issue.
+If you’ve sent **ETH** to the Reactive Faucet at `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434` (Ethereum Sepolia) or `0x2afaFD298b23b62760711756088F75B7409f5967` (Base Sepolia) but haven’t received **lREACT** within a few minutes, the faucet might be experiencing a temporary issue.
 Report it in our [General Telegram channel](https://t.me/reactivedevs/1).
-You will receive your test REACT once the issue is resolved.
+You will receive your test lREACT once the issue is resolved.

 ## Nonce & Gas Price Issue